x-ethr/local-kubernetes-playground/README.md

 # `local-kubernetes-playground`

+> [!IMPORTANT]
+> The following project requires an expansive amount of knowledge around cloud-providers (AWS), development, kubernetes, and overall
+> systems.
+While the guide can be followed step-by-step to produce a fully functioning working cluster, there are [requirements](#requirements)
+> that would be difficult for beginners to 1. understand, 2. setup, 3. debug.
+>
+> If requirements are correctly met, the entirety of this project can be deployed in under five minutes by simply following the [usage](#usage) section.

 ![istio-example](./.documentation/example-istio-service-mesh.png)

 ## Requirements

 > [!IMPORTANT]
-> The following guide was vetted on a Mac Studio, M1 Max 2022 on MacOS, Sonoma 14.5.
+> Usage, requirements, and documentation was vetted on a Mac Studio, M1 Max 2022 on MacOS, Sonoma 14.5.
 Other systems are likely subject to
 > incompatibilities.

+###### System

 - MacOS with Administrative Privileges
 - [`cloud-provider-kind`](https://github.com/kubernetes-sigs/cloud-provider-kind)